tomtom-international/tomtom-navigation-android-examples/tomtom-navigation-core-examples/usecase/README.md

 # Online navigation app using TomTom SDK

-> **Note:** TomTom Navigation SDK for Android is only available upon
+> **Note**  TomTom Navigation SDK for Android is only available upon
 > request.
+The API key required for this example must be provisioned to access the navigation features.
-[Contact us](https://developer.tomtom.com/tomtom-sdk-for-android/request-access "Contact us") to get started.
+> Please reach to your sales contact in TomTom or [Contact us here](https://developer.tomtom.com/tomtom-sdk-for-android/request-access "Contact us") to get started.

 This example shows how to build a simple navigation application using the TomTom Navigation SDK for Android.
 The application displays a map and shows the user’s location.
 After the user selects a destination with a long click,